 Where a consignment is required to be shipped under exclusive use, the statement “EXCLUSIVE USE SHIPMENT”; and

-For LSA-II, LSA-III, SCO-I and SCO-II, the total activity of the consignment as a multiple of A2.
+For LSA-II, LSA-III, SCO-I, SCO-II and SCO-III, the total activity of the consignment as a multiple of A2.
 For radioactive material for which the A2 value is unlimited, the multiple of A2 shall be zero.

 [IAEA: 546]